FusionAuth developer image

 Retrieve Multi-Factor Status

 Retrieves a user’s multi-factor status.
-This is helpful to understand if a user has two-factor enabled, and if the user will be required to perform a two-factor challenge during the next login request.
+This is helpful to understand if a user has multi-factor authentication enabled, and if the user will be required to perform a multi-factor challenge during the next login request.

-This API may also be used to identify if an existing two-factor trust value obtained during a two-factor login is expired, or valid for a specific application when an Application has been configured to restrict two-factor trust.
+This API may also be used to identify if an existing multi-factor trust value obtained during a multi-factor login is expired, or valid for a specific application when configured to restrict multi-factor trust.

 Request